mikelgmh/cookie-manager/README.md

     },
     cookieCategories: [ // The cookie categories.
 These will appear in the cookie modal {
+            id: "my-custom-id-1", // Custom id.
+Useful to identify the categories on the onCookieCategoryChange callback.
             title: 'Analytics Cookies',
             description: 'This is a test description.
 You can change this in the options object.',
             required: true, // These cookies must be accepted